-- Ki o Rahi is a ball sport (the ball is known as the "kī") that is a combination of netball, handball and tag rugby. - Games are 5 minute quarters with an immediate change at quarter time and a 2 minute break at half time. - The sport is non-contact, but players wear a belt holding two Velcro tags around their waist.
-Shirts must be tucked in at all times. - No watches or other jewellery are allowed to be worn during play. - Appropriate footwear must be worn at all times no metal studs, bare feet or crocs. - In the case of a default, the non-offending team will be recorded as winning 5-0.
+- Ki o Rahi is a ball sport (the ball is known as the "kī") that is a combination of netball, handball and tag rugby. - Games are 5 minute quarters with an immediate change at quarter time and a 2 minute break at half time. - The sport is non-contact but players wear a belt holding two velcro tags around their waist.
+Shirts must be tucked in at all times. - No watches or other jewellery are allowed to be worn during play. - All players must wear black shorts.
+IFC multisport shirts will be provided and must be returned. - Appropriate footwear must be worn at all times no metal studs or bare feet. - In the case of a default, the non-offending team will be recorded as winning 5-0.